liampulles/juryrig/README.md

 ## Status

-JuryRig is currently in heavy development, and is thus alpha.
+JuryRig is in alpha - you can try it. :)

 ## Run